 Hundreds of thousands sick of hearing the government say it has no money particularly as it is now involved in yet another expensive war are due to take part in what is set to be the UK's biggest political demonstration in a decade.

-“If we would just scrap the nuclear weapons renewal, if we were to stop the wars in Iraq and Afghanistan, and the attack on Libya, we would have a very, very large portion of the British government’s deficit dealt with at a single blow,” he said.
+And now, when Britain is involved in leading the charge into Libya, John Rees, a political activist at “Stop the War” coalition is stating the government’s continual addiction to war is the main problem with the UK's deficit.“If we would just scrap the nuclear weapons renewal, if we were to stop the wars in Iraq and Afghanistan, and the attack on Libya, we would have a very, very large portion of the British government’s deficit dealt with at a single blow,” he said.

+Paul Novak, the head of organization and services at the Trades Union Congress says that current campaigns in every major town and city all across the UK illustrate that cuts are not the cure and the government needs to change its policy.
 “We’ve called on the government to change its course, it’s becoming more and more obvious that the government course is not working," he says.
 "The government needs to listen to the sides protesting here and change its economic course, it needs to listen to its people.”